Bit of an odd title?

 I’m talking about the generalisation that’s going on with some brands and designers, when it comes to naming and/or describing parts of their collections or a range of products.

-But what’s your problem with the word ‘tribal’?
+But what’s the problem with the word ‘tribal’?

 If you’re an interior design fan, then you’ll have seen the headlines, captions and product descriptions.